Adamsky94/Blitz_Bikes/README.md

 ***Tim Nelson*** - Lecturer/Developer at Code Institute - For the creation of the code used in the Mini-project.
 The "Blitz Bikes" Project is based on that code.

 ***Matt Rudge*** - Lecturer/Developer at Code Institute - [for template used with GitPod IDE](https://github.com/Code-Institute-Org/gitpod-full-template)

+***Bence Kiss*** my brother - for general talk and recommendation on using MediumZoom for the review images

 ***Ross Dallaire*** - [for return-to-top arrow](https://codepen.io/rdallaire/pen/apoyx)